 Also, you can get rolls in the width you want and then cut the ends and leave them "frayed".
 More rustic vintage looking.

-I'm planning on having mason jars and burlap runners on family style tables, with squares of gingham fabric under each mason jar centerpiece.
-My FI proposed during a picnic style photo session, so the picnic/bbq/vintage theme is perfect!
+I’m planning on having mason jars and burlap runners on family style tables, with squares of gingham fabric under each mason jar centerpiece.
+My Fiance proposed during a picnic style photo session, so the picnic/bbq/vintage theme is perfect!

 Good luck!